ACK alert management

 - name: node_cpu_util_high # The name of the alert rule.

 type: metric-cms # The type of the alert rule (Rule_Type).
-Valid values: event (event), metric-cms (CloudMonitor metric), and metric-prometheus (Prometheus metric).
+Valid values: event, metric-cms (CloudMonitor metric), and metric-prometheus (Prometheus metric).

-expression: cms.host.cpu.utilization # The expression for the alert rule.
-If the rule type is metric-cms, the value of this parameter is the Rule_Expression_Id from the default alert rule template.
+expression: cms.host.cpu.utilization # The alert rule expression.
+If the rule type is metric-cms, the value is the Rule_Expression_Id from the default alert rule template in this topic.

-contactGroups: # The contact group configuration for the alert rule.
-The ACK console generates this configuration.
-It is the same for all contacts under an account and can be reused across multiple clusters.
+contactGroups: # The contact groups mapped to the alert rule.
+This configuration is generated by the ACK console.
+Contacts are consistent for a single account and can be reused across multiple clusters.

 - arms_contact_group_id_v2: 'xxx'